0xSickb0y/SearchParty/README.md

     python SearchParty.py -sV 'John Doe' '47.283.723-0'

 This command will search for specific values ('John Doe' and '47.283.723-0') within the content of files.
-If any matches are found, the tool will extract and categorize the corresponding data.
+If any matches are found, the tool will map the corresponding data.

 This option is particularly useful for mapping data related to a specific individual, identifying sensitive information such as personal names, identification numbers, or any other predefined data patterns.